dotnet/csharplang/proposals/inline-array.md

-Safe Fixed Size Buffers
+Inline Array
 =====

 ## Summary

 Provide a general-purpose and safe mechanism for consuming struct types utilizing [InlineArrayAttribute](https://github.com/dotnet/runtime/issues/61135) feature.
-Provide a general-purpose and safe mechanism for declaring fixed sized buffers within C# classes, structs, and interfaces.
+Provide a general-purpose and safe mechanism for declaring inline arrays within C# classes, structs, and interfaces.

 ## Motivation

 This proposal plans to address the many limitations of https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/unsafe-code.md#228-fixed-size-buffers.
 Specifically it aims to allow:
 - accesing elements of struct types utilizing [InlineArrayAttribute](https://github.com/dotnet/runtime/issues/61135) feature;
-- the declaration of safe `fixed` buffers for managed and unmanaged types in a `struct`, `class`, or `interface`.
+- the declaration of inline arrays for managed and unmanaged types in a `struct`, `class`, or `interface`.

 And provide language safety verification for them.

-Note, that for the purpose of this proposal a term "fixed-size buffer" refers to a "safe fixed-size buffer" rather than to a buffer described at https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/unsafe-code.md#228-fixed-size-buffers.

 ## Detailed Design